maminio/front-end-practical-test/vampify/README.md

 ## Introduction
 This is a simple landing-page website that has couple of problems in terms of application logic and server communication.
-You task is to identify them and provide comprehensive solution.
+Your task is to identify them and provide comprehensive solution.

 ## 1. Booting up